Orites excelsus: Taxonomy

 Orites excelsus was first formally described in 1830 by Robert Brown in Supplementum primum Prodromi florae Novae Hollandiae from specimens collected by Charles Fraser near the Hastings River in 1818.

 Frederick Manson Bailey described Orites fragrans from Mounts Bellenden Ker and Bartle Frere, now accepted as an isonym of O. excelsus.

 Fossils of lobed leaves closely resembling juvenile leaves of O. excelsus have been recovered from the early to middle Eocene Taratu Formation near Livingstone in northern Otago, New Zealand.
 They have been provisionally classified as close to this species, though a resemblance to Athertonia diversifolia has been noted.

 Distribution and habitat

-Orites excelsus is found in cool mountain rainforests from Barrington Tops in New South Wales and north to south-eastern Queensland.
-It also occurs on Mounts Bellenden-Ker and Bartle Frere in north Queensland.
+Orites excelsus is found in cool mountain rainforests from Barrington Tops in New South Wales to Main Range National Park, south-west of Brisbane, Queensland, at altitudes above 750 m.
+It also occurs on a number of mountains in Far North Queensland, including Mount Bellenden Ker and Mount Bartle Frere, from 1000 to 1500 m.
 It is associated with yellow carabeen (Sloanea woollsii).
-The species is found at altitudes above 750 m in New South Wales, and from 1000 to 1500 m in north Queensland.